coopdanger/ppm-specification/draft-ppm-protocol.md

 helper begin verifying and aggregating them.
 In order to enable the system to handle very large batches of reports, this process can be performed incrementally.
-To aggregate a set of reports, the leader sends a sequence of request to the helper, the first of which contains the helper's encrypted input shares.
+To aggregate a set of reports, the leader sends a sequence of requests to the helper, the first of which contains the helper's encrypted input shares.
 After a number of successful requests, both aggregators have recovered shares of a set of valid inputs.